irwanhub2016/automation_web_api/README.md

-# Flip :: This project there are 2 parts: Web and API
+:: This project there are 2 parts: Web and API

 ###  ⏺ Requirement An Automation Testing Framework for Web
 * Assume you are using environment macOS.
 For this case i'm using macOS and Ruby 2.5.1